OscarMongeVillora/FINAL_WORK_MASTER_DATA_SCIENCE/README.md

 # FINAL WORK MASTER DATA_SCIENCE
-This is the final work for the Master in Data Science of KSCHOOL Delivered day: 20 August
+This is the final work for the Master in Data Science of KSCHOOL.

+Delivered day: 20 August.

 READ THE DOCUMENT "MEMORIA_TFM_OSCAR_MONGE_DATA_SCIENCE_FINAL_VERSION.pdf"